New Horizons (and New Lingo)

 Growing up in San Jose, I always associated eucalypts with

-to Australia and were brought from Australia to California
+to Australia.
+Eucalyptus trees were brought from Australia to California

-back in the 1800s when the transcontinental railroad was
+in the 1860s when the transcontinental railroad was being

-because the rail barons needed trees that grew fast and big
+Apparently, the American rail barons needed trees that grew fast and

-to make into railroad ties.
-The barons didn't realize,
+large to make into railroad ties.
+The barons didn't

-however, that eucalyptus is extremely hard and they were
+realize, however, that eucalyptus is extremely hard and are

-nearly impossible to cut, so as it turned out, they were
+nearly impossible to cut -- doh!
+So as it turned out, the

-The shaggy eucalypts flourished, however, and today you see
+The shaggy eucalypts flourished in California, however, and today you see

-them just about everywhere in California, from Eureka to San
+them just about everywhere from Eureka to San

 headed over to the Avis counter in the Sydney airport and talked to a